generalizable-neural-performer/gnr/README.md

 ## Updates

-- [29/04/2022] SMPLx fitting toolbox and benchmark are released!
+- [29/04/2022] :new: SMPLx fitting toolbox and benchmark are released!
 - [26/04/2022] Code is coming soon!
 - [26/04/2022] Part of data released!
 - [26/04/2022] Techincal report released.